gitter-badger/cecil/docs/InstallCecilService.md

 From the overview, we are taking care of the *right hand side*.
 If your company name is "Acme", you would likely call this the "Acme Cecil Service"

-# AWS Account

-* If you have an existing "company wide" account that is used for IT purposes, you can just use that.
-* Otherwise, create a new AWS account that is dedicated for Cecil usage.

-To create an AWS account, see [AWS create-account](https://aws.amazon.com/resources/create-account/).

-After creating the AWS account or getting access to the existing company wide IT AWS account, it's assumed that you are using the following AWS root account settings:

-* AWS account ID:
-* Access Key:
-* Secret Key:

 # Get code

-The following command will:

-* Get the cecil codebase
-* Get all of the cecil dependencies
-* Build the cecil binaries

 ```
 go get -t github.com/tleyden/cecil/...